Survival Services are a vital resource

 For over 35 years DESC has prioritized services to marginalized and chronically homeless people by operating the lowest-barrier shelters in the region.
 Our Survival Services are a vital resource for thousands of people experiencing homelessness who might otherwise have nowhere else to go.

-In addition to providing safe, secure shelter, hot meals, and day-time safe haven from the streets, these services are a focal point for DESC’s outreach efforts and vulnerability assessments, and help people access a wide range of programs (both at DESC and elsewhere) to help them stabilize their lives and get permanent housing.
-Each night, DESC provides:
+In addition to providing safe, secure shelter, hot meals and day-time safe haven from the streets, these services are a focal point for DESC’s outreach efforts and vulnerability assessments, and help people access a wide range of programs (both at DESC and elsewhere) to help them stabilize their lives and get permanent housing.

-- shelter for 25 women in one of DESC’s supportive housing projects, Kerner-Scott House at 510 Minor Avenue North.
+- Capacity for 25 women in one of DESC’s supportive housing projects, Kerner-Scott House at 510 Minor Avenue North

-- shelter for 75 people at our Navigation Center at 606 12th Avenue North.
+- Navigation Center at 606 12th Avenue South

 - West Wing Shelter on the corner of 5th and Jefferson Streets

 As long as the lack of affordable housing means our clients are left outside unprotected, we’ll continue to work with the city and county to provide this critical service.